Water allocations are an important way to share, conserve and manage the restricted volume of water available to South Australia.

 The water allocation plan has been updated to meet Basin Plan obligations, while providing the basis for more timely and transparent allocation information for irrigators.
-To see the plan and find out what this means for you, visit the SA Murray-Darling Basin website.
+To see the water allocation plan and find out what this means for you, visit the SA Murray-Darling Basin website.

 Other than in exceptional circumstances, the 8 percent benefit for irrigators is expected to be maintained in full until 30 June 2024.
-The commitment will be implemented in a way that has no impact on prices of water security for SA Water customers.
+The commitment will be implemented in a way that has no impact on prices or water security for SA Water customers.

 For more information: